karlmcguire/plru/README.md

 [![Coverage](https://img.shields.io/badge/coverage-100%25-ff69b4.svg)](https://gocover.io/karlmcguire/plru)

-Pseudo-LRU implementation using 1-bit per entry and achieving hit ratios within 1-2% of full LRU.
-This method is commonly refered to as "PLRUm" because each bit serves as a MRU flag for each cache entry.
+Pseudo-LRU implementation using 1-bit per entry and achieving hit ratios within 1-2% of Full-LRU (using expensive doubly-linked lists).
+This algorithm is commonly refered to as "PLRUm" because each bit serves as a MRU flag for each cache entry.

 Academic literature where PLRUm is mentioned: